ibousv/project-management/README.md

 # Laravel 11 + React SPA Project
 A simple project management application using Laravel 11 and React.

-The project was developed for [the following](https://youtu.be/VrQRa-afCAk) YouTube tutorial.

 ## Features
 1. Registration & Login
 2. Projects CRUD with sorting, filtering and pagination